\expandafter

 then the following rules describe the execution of \expandafter:

-1. tokene, the token immediately following \expandafter, is saved without expansion.
+\expandafter, is saved without expansion. -

-2. token1 is primitive: Here is what we can say about this case: Normally a primitive can not be expanded so the \expandafter has no effect; see Example 7.
-But there are exceptions:
+⟨token1⟩ is primitive: Here is what we can say about this case: Normally a primitive can not be expanded so the

-3. token1 is an opening curly brace which leads to the opening curly brace temporarily being suspended.
+\csname: $\TeX$ will look for matching\endcsname, and replace the text between the\csnameand the\endcsnameby the token resulting from this operation.
+See Example 11. - ⟨token1⟩ is an opening curly brace which leads to the opening curly brace temporarily being suspended.
 This is listed as a separate case because it has some interesting applications; see Example 8.

-4. token1 is \the: the \the operation is performed, which involves reading the token after \the.
+\the: the\theoperation is performed, which involves reading the token after\the.

 Example 1 and 2: Macros and \expandafter

-In these examples, token1 is a macro.
+In these examples, ⟨token1⟩ is a macro.
 Assuming the following two macro definitions (Example 1):

 \def\xx [#1]{...}